 The company is based in Seattle and was founded in 2011 and went public about a decade later.
 The product aims to give people access to financial services, especially those who are underserved by traditional banking systems.

 The problem that Remitly solves is the difficulty and sometimes high cost of sending money overseas.
 Traditionally, people have relied on money transfer services that charge high fees and take several days to process.
 Remitly's platform offers a faster, more affordable option.
 The company's key customers tend to be people who need to send money to family and friends in other countries.

 Remitly generates revenue through transaction fees, which vary depending on the amount and destination of the transfer.
 For example, if someone in the United States wants to send $500 to a family member in Mexico, Remitly might charge a fee of $3.99 for an economy transfer or $9.99 for an express transfer, which would arrive within minutes.
 Countries such as Vietnam may have higher fees.
 The company also makes money by offering different exchange rates for different currencies.
 By optimizing the exchange rate, Remitly can earn a margin on each transaction.

-Remitly's revenue growth over the last three years has been incredible, averaging 60.6% annually.
-This quarter, Remitly beat analyst estimates and reported a very impressive 49.9% year on year revenue growth.
+Remitly's revenue growth over the last three years has been exceptional, averaging 56.3% annually.
+This quarter, Remitly beat analysts' estimates and reported impressive 38.6% year-on-year revenue growth.

-Over the last two years the number of Remitly's active buyers, a key usage metric for the company, grew 49.8% annually to 4.6 million.
-This is among the fastest growth of any consumer internet company, indicating that users are excited about the offering.
+Over the last two years, Remitly's active buyers, a key performance metric for the company, grew 46.5% annually to 5.9 million.
+This is among the fastest growth rates of any consumer internet company, indicating that users are excited about its offerings.